g3rv4/g3rv4.com/about.md

 order: 2
 ---

 Hi there!
 I'm Gervasio and this is my blog.
+I'm a Senior Software Developer at Stack Overflow, working on the Talent team.

 Here's where I try to tell you who I am.
 I kind of suck at that, so instead of trying to answer who I am, I'll try to share a couple things that I think help explain why I get to spend my working hours doing something I profoundly love.